DaleOrders/AWS-Study-Notes/README.md

 you will automatically get one every few seconds.
 The 10 second option will complete multiple checks per second.

-There could be one of three checks
+There could be one of three checks performed:

 - TCP checks: R53 tries to establish TCP with end point within 10 (fast) or 30 seconds (standard).
 - HTTP/HTTPS: Same as TCP but within 4 seconds.
 The end point must respond